n-wood/web-image-capture/README.md

 # web-image-capture
 Captures a picture from a webcam, and posts it to aws rekog service
 <br/>
-Create an AWS collection read for indexed faces:<br/>
+Create an AWS collection ready for storing indexed faces:<br/>
 aws rekognition create-collection --collection-id "cwinDemo" --region eu-west-1<br/>
 <br/>